hectorqin/hyper-reorderable-tabs/README.md

 ## Usage

-Support Drag&drop [if this pr is merged](https://github.com/zeit/hyper/pull/3197), also support reordering with keyboard shortcuts is available.
+Support Drag&drop [if this pr is merged](https://github.com/zeit/hyper/pull/3197), also support reordering with keyboard shortcuts.

 To move active tab around, press `alt+left/right arrow` or `ctrl+alt+shift+left/right arrow`, or configure your own shortcuts using config (using [mousetrap](https://craig.is/killing/mice) supported keys):